andrewtpoe/rails-5-react-todo/README.md

 # Rails 5 React TODO

-I am putting together this sample project to demonstrate a few techniques that I like using in my Rails projects.
-My goal is to demonstrate and document setting up an application using Rails as a backend and a React SPA for the front end.
+This sample project demonstrates integrating webpack with the asset pipeline using the latest cutting edge JavaScript tools.
+The goal is to demonstrate and document setting up an application using Rails as a backend and a React SPA for the front end.

 ## Getting started: